Detained At UK Immigration

 Though the guards amiably escorted outside and wished me good luck on my travels, no one offered any kind of apology or offered to reimburse my buss ticket.

 Lessons learned: In order to avoid detention in the first place, make sure that you convey to the immigration officer a clear plan and date of departure.
 Even if your plans are not yet finalized, like many backpackers plans aren’t, just make them up.
-Don’t give them any impression that you are seeking to reside or work in the UK.
+It’s also a good idea to fake a return plane ticket in advance.

 If you are detained as I was, hide your defiance, be compliant, and kill them with kindness, because like Guantanamo Bay, YOU HAVE NO RIGHTS.

-Monica October 5, 2011 at 1:22 am
+October 23, 2011 at 8:30 am

 Reply